 Curatorial: Sculpture and Decorative Arts

 The intern will work with the curators and object conservators to study and interpret objects from the permanent collection of sculpture and decorative arts, chiefly but not exclusively Italian (15th and 16th century) and French (18th and 19th century).
-The intern will also assist with the preparations for several exhibitions—one on Andrea del Verrocchio, another on Alonso Berruguete, and a third on Antonio Canova.
+The intern will also assist with the preparations for an exhibition on Antonio Canova.
 Tasks may include helping with wall labels and other didactic materials and undertaking research for the catalog.
 Important qualifications include the ability to work independently and advanced reading knowledge of Italian or Spanish.